geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 3. On the **Service health** page, the **All services** tab is displayed by default.
 Select the **History** tab.

-4. The default option is to display a list of items from the past 7 days.
+4. The default option is to display a list of items from the past 7 days (see the menu bar above the list of items; **Past 7 days** displays as the default option).
 Select any entry in the list to see further details about the incident.
 Close the incident window when you’re done reviewing it.

 5. In the **Office 365 admin center**, on the left-hand navigation pane, select **Reports**, and then select **Usage.**